elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 ---

-### What happens after the connection upgrade request with a websocket?
+### What happens after the connection upgrade request with a WebSocket?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> After the connect upgrade request is initialized and approved, the requested protocol is “websocket”.
+  <div><strong>Interview Response:</strong> After the connect upgrade request is initialized and approved, the requested protocol is “WebSocket”.
 At that point, a random browser-generated key for security and returned.
-Additionally, the current websocket version is presented, returned in the response.
+Additionally, the current WebSocket version is presented and returned in the response.
     </div>
   </div>
 </details>